-- A. Imperial County EMS providers shall follow current American Heart Association ACLS guidelines. - B. High quality CPR and early defibrillation is the key to survival in cardiac arrest and should be prioritized. - C. Mechanical CPR device application may be considered for patients fulfilling policy #7200.Manual CPR is the preferred method for high performance CPR.
+- A. Imperial County EMS providers shall follow current American Heart Association ACLS guidelines. - B. High quality CPR and early defibrillation is the key to survival in cardiac arrest and should be prioritized.

 IV.
 Inclusion:

 - A. Any patient in cardiac arrest. - B. Pediatric Symptomatic Bradycardia with a heart rate less than 60 BPM. - 1.
 For the purposes of PALS (Pediatric ALS): - a.
 Child guidelines apply to children approximately 1 year of age until puberty.
 Puberty is defined as breast development in females and the presence of axillary hair in males. - b.
 For those with signs of puberty and beyond, adult basic life support guidelines should be followed.